web-infra-dev/web-infra-QoS/README.md

 ### mwa-minimal

-Minimal MWA project.
+Minimal MWA project, using ua polyfill, no Redux and Router.

 ### mwa-initial

-Initial MWA project with TypeScript/ReactRouter/Redux enabled.
+Initial MWA project with TypeScript/Router/Redux enabled.

 Created by `@modern-js/create`.